-The Winter Term Program Coordinator (WTPC) in conjunction with the Assistant Head of School will handle all coordination with home schools and families as it pertains to academic coordination.
-The Winter Term Program Coordinator will facilitate multiple checkpoints throughout the winter.
+The Winter Term Program Coordinator will coordinate with home schools and families about academic studies and will facilitate multiple checkpoints throughout the winter.

 How do I apply or learn more about Winter Term?

 The best way to learn more about Winter Term is to schedule a visit to campus.
-During your visit, you will be able to see Park & Vogt House, academic classrooms, and other facilities; you will also be able to talk with Andrew Bishop, Kurt Simard, and other people affiliated with the daily operations of Winter Term.
+During your visit, you will be able to see Park & Vogt House, academic classrooms, and other facilities.

 The Winter Term priority deadline for applications is April 15.

 Students who complete the application prior to April 15 will be informed of admission and financial aid decisions by April 17.

 Students who start the process after April 15 will be considered on a rolling basis if spaces are still available.
-Given the interest in Winter Term, coupled with the quality of the program, we anticipate a very limited number of spaces available after this date.
+Given the small size and unique qualities of the program, we anticipate a very limited number of spaces available after this date.